 Compose AWS resources including Lambda, ECS, Fargate, Batch, DynamoDB, SNS, SQS, SageMaker, EventBridge or EMR into resilient business workflows, data pipelines, or applications.

 Step Functions manages state, checkpoints and restarts for you to make sure that your workflows execute in order and as expected.
 Built-in try/catch, retry and rollback capabilities deal with errors and exceptions automatically based on your defined business logic.

 How it works

-Step Functions can help ensure that long-running, multiple ETL jobs execute in order and complete successfully, instead of manually orchestrating those jobs or maintaining a separate application.
-You can also use Step Functions to standardize a machine learning training workflow to improve the accuracy of machine learning models.
+Ensure that long-running, multiple ETL jobs execute in order and complete successfully, instead of manually orchestrating those jobs or maintaining a separate application.

 Use Step Functions to combine multiple AWS Lambda functions into responsive serverless applications and microservices, without having to write code for workflow logic, parallel processes, error handling, timeouts or retries.
 You can also orchestrate data and services that run on Amazon EC2 instances, containers, or on-premises servers.

 The Guardian orchestrated data flow between multiple systems saving technical teams 4 hours a week in manual account deletion.
 Learn how the team was able to maintain accurate and automated records with Step Functions resulting in on-time newspaper delivery for thousands of subscribers.View customer story

 Hear how Coinbase uses AWS Step Functions and AWS Lambda to perform hundreds of deployments a day, and how Step Functions and Lambda have enabled the team to achieve a 97% success rate for deployments.